 Power over Ethernet (PoE) computers are growing in popularity

-The ability to run devices over a low voltage ethernet cable has been growing in popularity for the past 15 years and is now well established.
-The traditional 240 volts approach to powering an electrical IT infrastructure is no longer the assumed choice.
-PoE is eliminating the dependency on contractors and electrical infrastructure that are currently costing companies both financially and environmentally.
+The ability to run more devices over low voltage ethernet cables is growing in popularity and is now well established.
+The traditional 240 volts approach to powering an IT infrastructure is no longer the assumed choice.
+PoE is eliminating the dependency on electricians and their electrical infrastructure to help save money and to provide a more environmentally-friendly infrastructure.

 Intelligent systems that run on data cables

-Scenariio design and install intelligent sensor networks that operate entirely on data cables.
-The system provides a wealth of useful data in real-time that delivers insights to space utilisation, temperature, natural light levels and power consumption.
-Thinlabs screens accompany the ethos of their low voltage system perfectly.
+Scenariio design and install smart sensor networks and lights that operate entirely on data cables.
+The system provides a wealth of useful data in real-time to deliver insights into space utilisation, temperature, light levels and power consumption.
+The Thinlabs computers compliment Scenariios vision of creating smart and green workspaces by being connected via the building’s low voltage data cables.

-Thinlab technology was introduced into the Scenariio workspace to enhance the low voltage smart lighting system at their innovation centre.
-The screens and desktop computers that are connected to management software enable them to run all of the digital signage across their workspace on a minimum power source.
-In addition, the management software that Thinlab provides enables them to manage their screen through one central system.
-The software is ideal for a large organisation where all updates and installations can happen at a single terminal without disruption.
+Thinlabs PCs and monitors were introduced into the Scenariio workspace to complement the low voltage smart lighting system at their innovation centre.
+The management software that Thinlab provides enables them to manage their screens through one central system.
+The software is ideal for a large organisation where all updates and installations can happen remotely without disruption to users or expensive engineering visits.

 A flexible system

 The technology speeds up installation timelines and makes office moves very simple.
-Less cabling provides a neater solution making internal moves of screens and computers painless enabling businesses to quickly reconfigure their space as desired.
-The plug and play ease of the system significantly improves the speed of installation times.
-Thinlabs PoE devices use less than 57V DC meaning it is safer to use with the general public leading to improved health and safety.
+One data cable to each workstation and no 240v required.
+Minimal cabling provides a neater solution, making internal moves of screens and computers easier.
+No permits are necessary to reconfigure electrical circuits; thus, businesses can quickly reconfigure their space as desired.
+The plug and play nature of the system, one data cable and a fly lead, significantly improves the speed of installation times.

 Contact us at firstname.lastname@example.org or call 01332 258356